hypothete/love-wfc/README.md

 ## Dependencies

-WFC-LOVE uses and includes the [classic](https://github.com/rxi/classic) library by rxi for class-based organization of Lua code.
+LOVE-WFC uses and includes the [classic](https://github.com/rxi/classic) library by rxi for class-based organization of Lua code.